vantage-ola/income-expense/README.md

 2. Include complex algorithms and data structures.
 3. Save the information entered in a excel or a csv file.
 4. Create a gui for the program using GTK.

+## Todo list

+- [] Save info entered to a file(excel,csv or something).
+- [] Create a python or java version of it.
+- [] Implement a good data structure/algorithm for this.
+- [] Later i will try making mobile version of it using ads, kotlin or a suitable language.